fffeiip/fffeiip/README.md

 # Hello! :wave:

 ### My name is Felipe,
 - :blush: I'm a software developer 💻.
-Passionate about learning and currently working as a fullstack developer with Laravel and NextJS.
+Passionate about learning and currently working as a fullstack developer using Laravel and NextJS.
 - 🌱 Interested in learning mobile and web development in general, currently studying about cloud monitoring.
 - 🎸 I enjoy making some noise with my guitar 🎵 🎵